dackst/nayuta/readme.md

 However, once I started testing the output, it seemed the released tools only *mostly* work as is.
 Even if I were to revert all of my changes and try to use them as <del>God</del> flame intended, doing something as simple as dumping and reinserting the Japanese script without changes or replacing all text with the string "AAAAA" creates a number of issues not present in the 4.15 fantranslation release:
   1. item/money received messages in cutscenes are broken (but not all?)
   2. Some text remains in their original Japanese forms: Nayuta and Noi's names (stored in `text/pc.tsv`), tutorial menus (from `text/helplib.tsv`), food ingredient locations (`text/foodarea.tsv`) and some dialogue (namely, those in `script/noi.tsv` and `script/system.tsv`).
-  3. as mentioned before, chapter start/end graphics are still in Japanese
+  3. chapter start/end graphics are still in Japanese
-  3. The text about your next objective that appears when pressing select used flame's translation
+  4. The text about your next objective that appears when pressing select used flame's translation
-  4. can't talk to Mishy in first few chapters: an exclamation point appears when approaching, but nothing happens when you try to interact
+  5. can't talk to Mishy in first few chapters: an exclamation point appears when approaching, but nothing happens when you try to interact

 Clearly, there were undocumented shenanigans that went on in the original fantranslation, given that none of these issues exist in its final release.

 The way I ultimately dealt with #1, #2, and #3 was to look at files from outside the 2017 tools:
   * translated graphics are included with flame's tools, but for some reason the chapter start/end graphics aren't present.
 I simply grabbed the files from the 4.15 release to replace the Japanese versions
   * copying `USRDIR/pack` folder from the 4.15 translation mostly solved #2.
 This seems to indicate something is wrong with the `copy_*.py` files.
 Along with copying your new files to the extracted ISO, they also are intended to modify the files in the `pack` folder so that your new files are read instead of a compressed Japanese version.
 This doesn't seem to actually be done for the files listed in #2.
 At least, this isn't done successfully.
-Like with #3, grabbing the working files from the `pack` folder in the 4.15 release seems to have solved this issue.
+Like with #3, grabbing the working files from the 4.15 release seems to have solved this issue.
 However, any changes I make in the `foodarea` and `helplib` files are still not reflected, and they are now stuck using the text from the original fantranslation.
   * issue #1 does not exist if I simply do not run the script inserter, but obviously, that leaves me unable to insert any of my script changes.
 This seemed to indicate something was wrong the script inserter.
     * inserting the script files produced from the [Flame's earlier Python 2 script inserter](https://pastebin.com/vtVwq338) released in 2015 seemed to fix #1, but all non-ascii characters found throughout the script do not display correctly ingame (e.g. ─□×△☆～♪).
 The game also seems to crash or freeze after talking to certain people, like Orvus.
 These crashes still occurred even after I tried removing all non-ascii characters from the script.
     * I eventually discovered changing a 1 to a 3 in for the `0xC1` entry in the dictionary defined in the beginning of the Python 3 inserter fixed #1 without introducing the problems in the Python 2 version.
 The inserter in this repo should include this change.